stevenginting/CREATE-ML-MODEL/README.md

 The purpose of this project is to explore and implement various machine learning models for both classification and regression tasks.
 Each model follows a structured pipeline—from loading and cleaning data, to training, evaluation, and saving the final trained model.

 The goal is to better understand how different models perform under different scenarios and datasets.
+IN SKLEARN WE HAVE GOALS:
+1.Getting the data ready
+2.Choose the right estimator/algorithm for our problems 3.Fit the model/algorithm and use it to make predictions on our data 4.Evaluating a model
+5.Improve a model
+6.Save and load a trained model
+7.Putting it all together

 💡 Models Covered
 This repository includes implementations of several popular machine learning algorithms, including: